-The LaPOST document is a two-sided gold form.
-One side of the document contains the "Physician Orders for Scope of Treatment" (Sections A-D) and the required signature of the physician and the patient or his/her personal health care representative.
+One side of the document contains the "Physician Orders for Scope of Treatment" (Sections A-D) and the required signature of the physician and resident or the resident's personal health care representative.

 The other side of the document lists additional instructions as well as how to review or void the document.
-Completion of a LaPOST document is voluntary, and the purpose of the document is to ensure that the patient receives the level of medical care he/she desires regardless of care setting.
-In institutional settings, the LaPOST should be the first document in the clinical record.
+Completion of a LaPOST document is voluntary, and the purpose of the document is to ensure that the resident receives the level of medical care he/she desires, regardless of care setting.
+In institutional settings, the LaPOST document should be the first document in the clinical record.

 The introductory section on the front of the document includes comments about the LaPOST order and the requirements for health care personnel action.
 Identifying information must be in the top right corner.
-Reference is made to the LaPOST website for further information about cultural/religious beliefs about end-of-life care.

-The initial section also requires description of the patient's life-limiting disease and irreversible condition (e.g., cancer, dementia, heart failure or ALS) and goals of care.
+Reference is made to the LaPOST website - la-post.org - for further information regarding cultural/religious beliefs about end-of-life care.
+The initial section also requires description of the resident's life-limiting disease and irreversible condition (e.g. cancer, dementia, heart failure, ALS, etc.) and goals of care.